Together-Java/TJ-Bot/Contributing.md

 Your work will be based off the `develop` branch.

 To incorporate new commits from `develop` into your feature branch, use `git pull --rebase` or equivalent GUI action.
 We strongly prefer having linear history, and PRs with merge commits will have to be squashed before the merge, which results in losing all valuable commit history.

+After your first contribution, you will be invited to the contributor team, and you will be able to work on the project directly, without a fork.

+In that case, create a branch like this `feature/name-of-your-feature`, and push directly to the repo!

 ### Commit your changes